The Lancet April 23, 2011

 Multicenter, 32 countries

-Intervention Radial artery access for coronary angiography/intervention
+Intervention Radial artery access for coronary angiography and percutaneous coronary intervention.

-Comparator Femoral artery access for coronary angiography/intervention
+Comparator Femoral artery access for coronary angiography and percutaneous coronary intervention.

 Study Limitations